+Classes may be split if class size warrants.
 Conference judging will take place in the arena.
-The judging will be as follows:
+The judging will be as

-- A) 50% on the 4-Her's knowledge of calf - B) 50% on health and grooming of calf

-Ribbons will be awarded in Purple, Blue, Red and White categories.
+- A) 50% on the 4-Her's knowledge of calf - B) 50% on health and grooming of calf - Ribbons will be awarded in Purple, Blue, Red and White categories.
 The calf may be trimmed, but dry.
 This will not have any effect on the judging.
-Classes may be split by age of exhibitor depending on number of entries.

-While dairy calves are eligible for the bucket calf project, no calf exhibiting significant dairy influence will be allowed to be exhibited in the market beef classes, including the 2nd year bucket calf class.
+Classes may be split by age of exhibitor depending on number of entries. - 9.
+While dairy calves are eligible for the bucket calf project, no calf exhibiting significant dairy influence will be allowed to be exhibited in the market beef classes. - 10.
+Once a 4-Her shows a market or breeding beef, they can no longer show a bucket calf.

-- $01 \quad Bucket\ Calf-4\text{-Her's age 9-10 years}$
+- Bucket Calf 4-Her's age 9 10 years

-- 02 Bucket Calf 4-Her's age 8 years
+- Bucket Calf 4-Her's age 8 years

 - 03 Bucket Calf 4-Her's age 7 years